This page explains how and why we use personal data when investigating a complaint someone has made about us.

 The lawful basis for us using this personal data

-We use this personal data under Article 6(1)(e) of the GDPR (it is necessary for the performance of a task carried out in the public interest) and Section 8(c) of the DPA 2018.
+We use this personal data under Article 6(1)(e) of the UK GDPR (it is necessary for the performance of a task carried out in the public interest) and Section 8(c) of the DPA 2018.
 We do not usually explicitly ask for any special categories of data from people making complaints to us but, depending on the nature of the complaint and the information the complainant chooses to give us, it is very possible that some special categories of personal data may be included.
 To the extent that we use any special categories of data as part of our complaints handling work, we do so under Article 9(2)(g) (it is necessary for reasons of substantial public interest) and Section 10(3) of the DPA 2018, in that it meets a condition in Part 2 of Schedule 1 of the DPA 2018 and we have an appropriate policy document covering this processing activity.

 When we share personal data as part of our complaints handling work